MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 # Issues
 At this stage, the Qcoder application does not save coded data when the R session ends.
 This is due to a bug in the Qcoder package that is out of my control.
 As such, data must be coded and extracted within a single session.
 This is a work in progress and is a high priority development item.

+Moreover, occasionally the texts do not load in the 'add codes to text data' section in the shiny app - This is a bug in the shiny app itself.
+To check whether to error is in the script or in the shiny app, check the 'documents' folder in the qcoder-analysis-project to make sure it contains two text files: Fabian_2018 and Robinson_2018.

 # Future
 1. I am currently working on being able to save and re-open qcoder sessions in R.